Collinformatics/EnzymeProfiling/README.md

 - R: Rerun the script

-- Backspace: Terminate the script that is currently running
+- E: End the script that is currently running

 Note: